October 29, 2022

 No way, I began, when the veracity of his message rang ominously true.
 Too enraged to be fearful, I responded, “Then we have to kick butt with our love!”

 Suddenly, my home office filled with the fragrance of roses and other flowers.
 I glanced around, but no one had joined me and nothing visible had changed.
 I left my office to pour myself a glass of water, and observed the rosy aroma permeate every room.
-On an intuitive level, I recognized the Divine presence of unconditional oneness and love.
+I recognized the fragrance as Divine oneness and love from Reiki healing circles.

 Earlier I had identified the opposite of love as fearful reactivity rather than responsiveness.
 Protective of soldiers as well as civilians, I researched honest and trustworthy sources to independently verify the whole unifying truth.